 Respecting and ‘valuing every voice’ is one of our core values and essential to the growth and success of our business.
 We believe that motivated, engaged and knowledgeable employees will provide the best service for our customers and contribute to the long term success of our company.

-We measure our success by listening and acting on employee feedback and constantly finding new ways to improve our culture and environment so that ANZ is a truly great place to work.
+We listen and act on employee feedback and constantly find new ways to improve our culture and environment so that ANZ is a truly great place to work.

 We encourage high participation in the annual 'My Voice' employee survey - 40,507 people (71%) provided their ideas and feedback in the 2012 survey.
 The survey was completed by employees from across 32 countries - every country in which ANZ operates had their say.

 Our results showed Employee engagement levels steady at around 70% - consistent with the banking sector average, but short of our goal to be best in class.
 Importantly, the survey showed our people's assessment of our commitment to customer excellence, measured through the Performance Excellence Index, is up from 73% to 75%.
 Other key findings include: